JWexlerBM/festivalofarchaeology/_tutorials/aligning-your-photos.md

 title: Aligning your photos
 permalink: /tutorials/aligning-your-photos/
 weight: "g"
-author: Daniel Pett
+author: Jennifer Wexler
 published: 2018-10-16
-updated: 2018-10-19
+updated: 2018-07-23
 ---

-Now you have got Photoscan open, you are ready to go.
+Now you have got Metashape open, you are ready to go.
 Your first step is to assemble your overlapping images into a sparse point cloud - matching points that will appear in a 3 dimensional grid on XYZ planes.

 This is very easy.
 Follow these steps:

-1. Download all your images into a folder on your computer (I have an SD card reader and various cables)
+1. Download all your images into a folder on your computer
 2. Now go to Photoscan and click *Workflow* on the top menu
 3. Choose Add Folder
 4. Navigate to the folder you wish to use and click open